lex0819/lex0819/README.md

 - 👋 Hi, I’m @lex0819
 - 👀 I’m interested in web dev
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning in geekbrains.ru
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...